 To provide crisis backup, there's always a Psychology Staff person present when Practicum Counselors see clients.
 For this reason, there are no opportunities to schedule appointments outside business hours.
-These counselors who are available to see clients between 8: a.m. and 5 p.m. are the best fit for this setting.
+Thus, Practicum Counselors who are available to see clients between 8:00 a.m. and 5:00 p.m. are the best fit for this setting.

 All counseling sessions occur in CHWS.
 Supervision sessions occur at CHWS in the clinical supervisor's office.
-Files, notes, and session recordings may not leave our center, of course.
+Files, notes, and session recordings may not leave our center.

-You and your supervisor will complete evaluations at the mid-point of each semester, then again at the end of each semester.
-Your supervisor will provide these written evaluations to your academic department.
+You and your supervisors will complete evaluations at the mid-point of each semester, then again at the end of each semester.
+Your supervisor will provide the end of semester written evaluations to your academic department.
 You will also be asked for your feedback on the quality of the training you're receiving.

 An overall time commitment of one academic year (late August - late May) is required of Practicum Counselors.
 Prac Counselors begin with us at the end of August for a two-day orientation to the program.
 They begin individual supervision immediately and begin building a caseload in early September.

-Weekly time commitment for Practicum Counselors is in the neighborhood of 8-10 hours, but actual time spent depends on many factors: How long writing session notes and determining a treatment plan takes for each client; how much preparation the counselor chooses to engage in prior to seeing clients or supervision (e.g., reviewing recordings of sessions, reading intake notes in advance, asking supervisor for readings, etc.); how many clients they see; how many clients we can actually provide given schedule matches, room availability and client flow; whether the Prac Counselor engages in supplementary on-site activities such as attending weekly staff meetings, attending practicum case conferenes and supplementary activities, such as assisting with outreach efforts.
-The latter may call for independent work from the Prac Counselor's home or other office.
+Weekly time commitment for Practicum Counselors is in the neighborhood of 8-12 hours, but actual time spent depends on many factors: How long writing session notes and determining a treatment plan takes for each client; how much preparation the counselor chooses to engage in prior to seeing clients or supervision (e.g., reviewing recordings of sessions, reading intake notes in advance, asking supervisor for readings, etc.); how many clients they see; how many clients we can actually provide given schedule matches, room availability and client flow; whether the Prac Counselor engages in supplementary on-site activities such as attending weekly staff meetings, attending practicum case conferenes and supplementary activities, such as assisting with outreach efforts.
+Outreach presentations may happen after business hours.

-Typical week for Prac Counselor at CHWS includes: 2-4 individual therapy sessions; 1 hour of individual supervision; time for documentation; time to review tapes of your sessions; Prac Counselor Case Conference (monthly).
+Typical week for Prac Counselor at CHWS includes: 3-6 individual therapy sessions; 1 hour of individual supervision; time for documentation; time to review tapes of your sessions; Prac Counselor Case Conference (monthly), Practicum Seminar (monthly)